ormf/ofo-utils/README.md

 THE SOFTWARE.

-Copyright © 2015 FIXME
+Copyright © 2015 Orm Finnendahl (and Sam Aaron for the copied parts)

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License (see LICENSE)

+## Contributors

+* Orm Finnendahl